Purpose

 new_values_clause

-INCLUDING: the default setting, which specifies that both the old and new values are recorded in the materialized view log.
-To enable fast refresh of a materialized view, you must specifyINCLUDING NEW VALUES.EXCLUDING: specifies that new values are not recorded in the materialized view log.
-Do not useEXCLUDING NEW VALUES, otherwise an error will be returned.
+INCLUDING: The default value.
+Indicates that both the old and new values can be recorded in the materialized view log.
+If you want to support fast refreshes for the materialized view, you must specifyINCLUDING NEW VALUES.EXCLUDING: Indicates that new values are not recorded in the materialized view log.
+Do not useEXCLUDING NEW VALUES, or an error will occur.

 mv_log_purge_clause